henvic/henvic.github.io/content/posts/cs-security.md

 * [How To Sign macOS PKGs for Deployment with MDM](https://simplemdm.com/certificate-sign-macos-packages/)

 ## Writing an application for Windows
-For Windows, you can request a certificate from multiple [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) (CAs).
-Make sure you don't make the mistake of not getting a certificate on a web server for a domain, though.
+For Windows, you can request a Windows Code Signing certificate from multiple [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) (CAs).
+Make sure you don't make the mistake of getting a certificate for a domain, though.
 Both rely on [Public-key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure), but are not compatible with each other.

 [DigiCert](https://www.digicert.com/) is a reliable partner.
 I used it in the past.
-I recommend you get a certificate for the maximum amount of time possible, especially if you only use Windows sporadically.
+I recommend you get a certificate for the maximum amount of time possible, especially if you don't use Windows regularly.

-If you don't code sign your application, your users might have issues with perceived security risk by Windows antiviruses, plus it will degrade the experience of installing your application.
+By the way, if you don’t codesign, your users might get weird security risk message by Windows antiviruses.

 ### Microsoft documentation